The Golden Northern Bumblebee: Bombus Fervidus Unveiled

 Conservation: A Golden Opportunity

-• Population Status: Their numbers have been declining, mainly due to habitat loss and pesticide use.
+- Population Status: Their numbers have declined, mainly due to habitat loss and pesticide use.

 Why They Matter